rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 Run your own privacy-first ad blocking service within the Free Usage Tier on Google Cloud.
 This guide gets you set up with a Google Cloud account, and walks you through setting up a full tunnel (all traffic) or split tunnel (DNS traffic only) VPN connection on your Android Phone.

-You can choose to encrypt all your network traffic (uses 10% more data, but more secure), or just the DNS portion (the bare minimum for ad blocking and bypassing basic content filters).

 | Tunnel Type | Data Usage | Security | Ad Blocking |
 | -- | -- | -- | -- |
 | full | 10% more data usage | 100% encryption | yes